GiggInnovations/gigg-knowledge-base/gpt_instructions.md

 - Split into multiple files when topics diverge
 - Keep sentences short and clear
 - Do not invent product features — ask for clarification if needed
-- Never create your own images, or add image icons if a screenshot is missing
+- Never create your own images
+- If there is no media for a step, do not show an image icon with a made-up caption
 - Every explanation must have its matching screenshot or media shown immediately after — no exceptions.
 - Every feature walk through automatically includes the matching screenshots from source docs
 - Media must be shown inline with the relevant step or explanation.